rbadrinath/FCP/CLASS/common-programming-errors.md

     void main(){
          int n,f;
          scanf("%d",&n);
 	     f = fact();	// must pass the value here!
+Compiler maypoint this out if the definition preceeded the use.
     }
 </pre>

-4. Incorrect use of scanf().
+4. Incorrect use of **scanf**().
    Often students use the newline or space character in the scanf.
-   This often leads to issues when reading because space and newline mean something particular when used in the scanf context.
-In general avoid using these freely in the format string.
+   This often leads to issues when reading because space and newline mean something particular when used in the scanf context. *In general avoid using using newline and spaces freely in the format string*.
 At best a space between conversion specifiers is sufficient.

 5. Incorrect use of getchar() or scanf() to read a single character.